 I grew up on the edge of a patch of woods in Vermont.
 As a young girl I would wander around the woods, pick wildflowers from ditches and collect rocks that I would put in a shoebox to tuck under my bed.
-I would pretend that I could talk to the animals, dress up my dog in clothes and strain my head to the moon, if I was lucky enough to have it shine down on my pillow.
+I would pretend that I could talk to the animals, dress up my dog in clothes and strain my head to the moon if I was lucky enough to have it shine down on my pillow.
 I was a nature child.
 I belonged to the Earth and the Earth belonged to me.
 I am now in the middle years of my life.
-I have traveled down a few different educational paths and professions, some of it was rewarding, but much was not.
-I think I was a little bit lost for a while, but I am finding my way back.
+I have traveled down a few different educational paths and professions: some of it was rewarding, but much of it was not.
+I veered off the path for a bit, but I am finding my way back.
 I am rediscovering the joy of nature and how it speaks to me through my work.
 I hope you enjoy looking at my portfolio.
 It is a reflection of the nature child within me.

 “What is forgiveness?
 Sufi replied: It is the fragrance that flowers give when they are crushed."